Alexandra Levy: All right, we’re here on December 28, 2012 with Lawrence Litz. First please say your name and spell it.

 Litz: Yes, I wanted to look for another job and they were interested in me because I already had some industrial experience.
 I left because we had shifted the lab from twelve men and one woman to twelve women and one man, and the man was me.
 And I was studying the effect of nuclear radiation on materials having to do with the nuclear reactors, which were being built at Hanford, Washington.
 Then I went to Los Alamos.

-Levy: What did you do at—or going from Chicago to Los Alamos, was that a strange experience because of the geography?
+Levy: Going from Chicago to Los Alamos, was that a strange experience because of the geography?

 Litz: Very different, particularly because Los Alamos is at seven thousand feet elevation and Chicago was at sea level, so I learned to breathe properly.